SamHossain2025/Supply-Chain-Inflation-Analysis/README.md

 # 📦 Supply Chain and Consumer Inflation Analysis of the World

-A global study on inflation triggers using country-level economic indicators.

 *This project analyzes global Producer Price Inflation (PPI) using World Bank panel data.
 We cleaned, optimized, and modeled the data using Fixed and Random Effects to reveal policy-relevant insights.*

 * Topics covered: **Macroeconomic Data Analysis**